ArtCenter1/omnitrade-terminal/project_management/binance-testnet-integration-master-plan.md

    Note: Phase 2 (comprehensive benchmarking and visualization) will be deferred until after MVP.
 See [Binance Testnet Benchmarking Plan](binance-testnet-benchmarking-plan.md) for the full approach.

-4. Proceed to Order Management (Phase 3)
+5. Proceed to Account Management (Phase 4)

 Note: The guided setup wizard for Binance Testnet API keys has been moved to the Comprehensive Onboarding Experience roadmap to be integrated with the user onboarding tour.